ials/percepcion2/README.md

 **Examen No. 2 – 23 de noviembre**

 - Homework:
-  - Students write the discussion of their second report: "Image analysis using DL"
+  - Students write  discussion & conclusions for their second report: "Image analysis using DL"

 ## Semana 17 -  28 de noviembre a 2 de diciembre